christophihl/startupengineer/content/_repos/dat_sci/04_dat_wra.md

 </section>

 ***
 3.6 More flexible binning with `case_when()`: Text to categorical.
-Add a column that equals to "Aeroad", when model contains "aerorad",  "Ultimate", when model contains "ultimate" and "Not Aeroad or Ultimate" in every other case":
+Add a column that equals to "Aeroad", when model contains "aerorad",  "Ultimate", when model contains "ultimate" and "Not Aeroad or Ultimate" in every other case:

 <section class="hide">
 <pre><code class="r">bike_orderlines_tbl %>%